mistergarrison/lightspeed/lightspeed.md

 *   **Trigger:** Combat occurs exclusively at Suns.
 When a fleet of units arrives at a Sun that has units of an opposing faction (either orbiting or from another arriving fleet), a battle is initiated in the True State.
+*   **Resolution Loop:** Combat is resolved instantly in the True State.
+    1. Identify all factions present at the Sun.
+    2. Sort factions by unit count (descending).
+    3. If more than one faction remains, subtract the unit count of the second strongest from the strongest.
+Eliminate the second strongest.
+    4. Repeat until 0 or 1 faction remains.
-*   **Resolution:** Combat is a direct, numerical exchange.
-For every attacking unit, one defending unit is destroyed.
-It is a strict 1-for-1 trade until one side is eliminated.
-This is resolved instantly in the True State; the player sees the battle play out visually with the corresponding LSD.
+    5. The player sees the battle play out visually with the corresponding LSD.

 #### **C. Capturing a Sun (Expansion)**